Observatory, Cape Town: Civic involvement

 There are several civic organisations in the suburb.
 The longest serving is the Observatory Civics Association (OCA) that liaises between the local residents, NGOs, businesses and the City of Cape Town.
 The Observatory Civics Association is a member of the Greater Cape Town Civic Alliance.
 The OCA worked with the City of Cape Town to upgrade the Village Green and relocate the World War II memorial from the N2.

 In November 2009, the Observatory Improvement District was launched to enhance the suburb with better security and maintenance.
 The Observatory Improvement District covers almost all of Observatory below Main Road.
 In 2010, walking and cycle paths were established on the western side of the Liesbeek River.

 There are two birdwatching hides on the river, one in the grounds of the South African Observatory, and one in the grounds of the River Club.

 Hospitals

 Beyond the astronomical observatory is Valkenberg psychiatric hospital, a Victorian heritage building that has recently undergone extensive renovations.
 Valkenberg houses the mentally ill in secure accommodation, as well as providing out patient care.
 Beyond Valkenberg is a small hotel, and the Wild Fig restaurant.

-The Victorian Groote Schuur Hospital looms over the suburb, and is the hospital where Professor Chris Barnard performed the world's first heart transplant, on 3 December 1967.
+The Groote Schuur Hospital looms over the suburb, and is the hospital where Professor Chris Barnard performed the world's first heart transplant, on 3 December 1967.
 This event is the theme of the Heart of Cape Town Museum, located at the hospital.